 I also visited Chicago for the first time thanks to Airbnb, and met Jason Fried.
 Chicago is a place that my best friend and I had discussed going to before, and she joined me there from Toronto.
 Having deep dish pizza for the first time and doing the architectural boat tour is definitely a highlight of 2017 for me.
 We had Giordano’s, and I also tried Lou Malnati, which I have to deem the winner.

 Lastly, Boston.
-Somewhere I’ve been to multiple time on short weekend trips from Montreal.
+Somewhere I’ve been to multiple times on short weekend trips from Montreal.
 I’d always do the same things: walk through Boston Common, have Shake Shack, lobster rolls, wander through Harvard Square.
 I never thought much of Boston.
 This time, I got to stay in a beautiful brownstone Airbnb on Beacon Street, and attend YogaWorks around the corner.
+More than one Boston local pointed out their appreciation for my Boston love on my Instagram.
 Airbnb truly helps you live like a local.
 Slow travel helps you to live like a local.

 Not too long ago I was reading #enroutemag on an Air Canada flight.
 They interviewed a few diff ppl about their fav museums, & one recommended the #gardnermuseum.
 I've been to Boston a few times but have never even heard of its existence, so I was determined to visit on this trip. & it truly is one of _the_ best museums ever.
 It has everything I love rolled up in one: architecture, art, nature, bricks, vintage furniture, rare books..
 This is the atrium that overlooks a beautiful courtyard, but what's not pictured is the mishmash/clusterfuck/collision of all the above & more.
 A hoarder's paradise.